Waterbeach to Cambridge: background

 What will the busway look like?

-W2C cross section
+Waterbeach to Cambridge cross section

 • be mostly off-road,

-• have traffic light-controlled road junctions,
+• have traffic lights at road junctions,

 Travel Hub

-• electric charging points,
+• electric charging points

 Why do we need the scheme?

-• up to 11,000 new homes at Waterbeach New Town,
+• up to 11,000 new homes in the new town of Waterbeach,

 • 20,000 new jobs in North East Cambridge and